-The State did not prove beyond a reasonable doubt that Ms. LaRue violated Section 167.031 - either in her actions or her purpose.
+The State did not prove beyond a reasonable doubt that Ms. Williams violated Section 167.031 - either in her actions or her purpose.

 Respondent and appellant have spent a good deal of time in their opening briefs arguing about math calculations (after which respondent argues that the math calculations do not matter).
-Respondent also argues that doctor's notes were required for Auston's sick days (Resp. br.
-38) even though the Lebanon School Handbook says they were not, since those occurred before he had been absent twelve times (Ex.
-5).
-And respondent then says none of this actually matters because, as argued in his Point I, each absence could have been separately prosecuted as violating Section 167.031 (Resp. br. at 40-41).5
+Respondent also argues that doctor's notes were required for Emmaleigh's sick days (Resp. br.
+40) even though the Lebanon School Handbook says they were not, since those occurred before she had been absent twelve times (D5P20).
+And respondent then says none of this actually matters because, as argued in his Point I, each absence could have been separately prosecuted as violating Section 167.031 (Resp. br. at 40-41).

-The question, however, is whether Ms. LaRue had knowledge that she was causing her son to miss sufficient school to be in violation of the statute.
+The question, however, is whether Ms. Williams had knowledge that she was causing her daughter to miss sufficient school to be in violation of the statute.
 Under respondent's convoluted analysis, no reasonable person could have such knowledge.

-Appellant adopts her argument in Point I of this reply brief, and does not concede that Auston's attendance was not "regular" under the terms of the statute.
+Appellant adopts her argument in Point I of this reply brief, and does not concede that Emmaleigh's attendance was not "regular" under the terms of the statute.
 In this, appellant agrees with respondent - it is the statute that matters, not the school handbook.
 The statute mandates that a parent shall cause their child to attend school "on a regular basis."
-Auston had not ceased coming to school - he had missed a day or two a month.
+Emmaleigh had not ceased coming to school - she had missed a day or two a month, including, as the witnesses made much of, her class Christmas party.
 If this was not regular attendance, then the legislature needs to amend their statute before putting parents in jail - because not even the witnesses from the Lebanon Public Schools understand the "rules."